ATM/Debit Card Fraud

 Has your ATM card or Visa® Debit Card been lost or stolen?
 Click here for more information.

-- Cancel cards that you do not use and monitor the ones you do use by reviewing your monthly statements timely.
+- Cancel cards that you do not use, and monitor the cards you do use by reviewing your monthly statements in a timely manner.

-- Do not provide the three-digit security code from the back of the card to anyone by phone or email unless you initiated the contact and know who you are doing business with.
+- Don’t provide the three-digit security code from the back of the card to anyone by phone or email unless you initiated the contact and know whom you are doing business with.

 - Memorize your PIN.
 Do not write it down or keep it in your wallet or purse along with your card.

 - Remember, no legitimate caller will ever ask for your PIN.

 If you have any concerns about your security and privacy, please contact our Member Contact Center at 1-888-786-2791.